 Address by the President Mr Dilip Mehrotra

-On behalf of the Governing Council, I am pleased to welcome you to the 33rd Annual General Meeting of our Institute of Marine Engineers (I).
+On behalf of the Governing Council, it is my privilege to welcome you all to the 34th Annual General Meeting of our Institute of Marine Engineers (I).
 This annual meeting is an important event of the Institute as it is primarily meant to conduct the business for the consideration of the accounts, balance sheet, reports of the Council, appointments of Auditors and any other matter which the members may like to bring up during the meeting.
 I am thankful to you all for sparing your valuable time, and be with us this evening.

 Our focus should be to expand our membership growth and involvement of members in the institute activities.
 IME should also look at softer aspects such as nurturing enterprising young engineers, promoting the importance of safety, health and environmental consciousness among the marine engineering community.

 Scholarships and financial support

 The Institute continues to grant financial assistance to marine engineering students, Rs.
 25000/- each given to 11 students during the 2016-17 financial year.